We hope this provides answers to some of your questions. If any question you want to see answered is missing, let us know via email@example.com.

 You will be sent an automatic reply by email, confirming that your request has been received.

-If this is the first time that the study report has been requested, it may take a while for it to become available.
-This is because names, locations and non-safety relevant certificates have to be blacked-out to protect the privacy of individuals and contractors and minimize potential misuse of the report in a regulatory context.
+If this is the first time that a study report has been requested, delivery may be delayed.
+This is because the first time a report is shared, all personal data have to be redacted to protect the privacy of individuals in compliance with the General Data Protection Regulation (GDPR) and to minimize potential misuse of the report in a regulatory context.

-Due to legal restrictions and to respect third party rights, we are only allowed to provide documents which are fully owned by Bayer.
-Therefore, public literature and studies performed in cooperation with other companies are excluded from our disclosure process.
+Due to legal restrictions and to respect third-party rights, we are only allowed to provide documents fully owned by Bayer.
+Therefore, public literature and studies performed in cooperation with other companies are excluded from our transparency platform.

-Documents which are not safety studies and could be commercially misused are also excluded.
-These documents have been submitted to and evaluated by regulators but can’t be ordered via our transparency platform.
-The links to the order form are therefore not activated for the document IDs in the summary documents.
-Please send an email to email@example.com if you would like to discuss the content of these study reports.
-We will respond to you as soon as possible.
+Documents that are not safety studies and could be commercially misused are also excluded.
+These documents have been submitted to and evaluated by regulators but can’t be distributed by our transparency platform in order to protect Bayer’s intellectual property rights.
+We will always be willing to explain why a report can’t be shared, and to assess to what extent we can discuss the content of these study reports.
+Please send an email to email@example.com and we will respond to you as soon as possible.

 Before a study report can be made available, disclosure guidelines must be followed.

-When a study report is requested, all names and non-safety-relevant certificates must be redacted manually.
+When a study report is requested, all personal data must be redacted manually.
 Study reports can be as long as 800 pages.
 They also differ in structure and format (e.g. scanned paper documents) which can require further preparation.

 FAQ about Crop Protection Safety Studies

-Safety studies are specially designed experiments that allow regulatory scientists to assess the potential of a crop protection product to adversely affect humans, animals, non-target organisms (insects, animals, microorganisms and plants that are not pests) or the environment (e.g. soil, water, and air and the organisms that live in them).
+Safety studies are specially designed experiments that allow regulatory scientists to assess the potential of a crop protection product to adversely affect humans, animals, non-target organisms (e.g., insects, animals, microorganisms, and plants that are not pests) or the environment (e.g., soil, water, and air and the organisms that live in them).

 Safety studies tell us a lot about a chemical.
 These studies show us how the chemical interacts with the environment and in the body.
-How does it enter a plant, bug, animal or human; where does it go; how much goes to different organs or parts of a plant; is it toxic and at what dose; how long does it stay; how is it broken down; is it still toxic when it is broken down; how much stays in the environment (soil, water, and air).
-For humans and animals, these studies test if the chemical is toxic to the immune system, reproduction and development of fetuses and young animals; all organ systems (liver, kidney, heart, brain, reproductive organs, eyes, nervous system, blood, spleen, bones, muscles, thyroid); and whether it is genotoxic (toxic to genetic material) or can cause cancer.
-For the environment, these tests look at the toxicity to organisms that live in soil, sediment and water, as well as beneficial insects, birds, wild mammals and plants.
+How does it enter a plant, bug, animal, or human; where does it go; how much goes to different organs or parts of a plant; is it toxic and at what dose; how long does it stay; how is it broken down; is it still toxic when it is broken down; how much stays in the environment (i.e., soil, water, and air).
+For humans and animals, these studies test if the chemical is toxic to the immune system, reproduction and development of fetuses and young animals; all organ systems (i.e., liver, kidney, heart, brain, reproductive organs, eyes, nervous system, blood, spleen, bones, muscles, thyroid); and whether it is genotoxic (toxic to genetic material) or can cause cancer.
+For the environment, these tests look at the toxicity to organisms that live in soil, sediment, and water, as well as beneficial insects, birds, wild mammals, and plants.

 Regulators use the results from all these studies to understand the safety profile of the chemical.
 They evaluate the toxic effects of the plant protection product and they determine potential exposure levels, which are safe for humans and the environment.
 They always apply a safety margin of at least 100 between the no effect-concentration in the studies and the potential exposure to the chemical under the specified conditions of use.
 Only then is the product considered to be safe for use.